openedx/open-edx-proposals/oeps/processes/oep-0055-proc-project-maintainers.rst

 be robust enough that it can tolerate firms and contributors leaving the ecosystem.

-As a project we must acknowledge that maintenance is hard work, but work that must be done for the platform to be fit for use.
+As a project, we must acknowledge that maintenance is hard work, but work that must be done for the platform to be fit for use.
 The best way of ensuring this is to have a named person or persons who are responsible for getting the work done, a measurable definition of